Article I – NAME

 Article VI – MEETINGS

 There shall be one (1) regular monthly meeting.
 The date, place and time of meetings are to be determined by membership vote.
-Notice of an upcoming meeting will be mailed to all members at least one (1) week prior to the meeting.
+Notice of an upcoming meeting will be emailed to all members at least one (1) week prior to the meeting.
 A regular meeting can be canceled by a majority vote of the membership in attendance at the meeting preceding the one to be canceled, twenty (20%) percent of the members in good standing shall constitute a “quorum” at any regular meeting.